Giant cookies seem to be all the rage these days, and that’s for good reason. Who wouldn’t want to eat a giant gooey cookie?

 - Bake for 12 minutes.

 - Remove the cookie from the oven and let it sit for at least one hour.
 The cookie sets as it cools, and if you were to cut into it right out of the oven, the inside would be way too gooey.
-One hour is the minimum time you should allow the cookie to sit for it to come together and still be nice and soft inside.
+One hour is the minimum time you should allow the cookie to sit for it to come together and still be nice and soft inside, but it can sit for hours before eating.

 Notes